mohamedh2000/wordle/README.md

 # wordle
-quick implementation of wordle using Go
+quick implementation of wordle using Golang and React

 Creates a random 5 letter string